Logan007/pucr/doc/Implicit Huffman Trees.md

                      return (get_bits (no_of_bits - 1) | (1 << (no_of_bits - 1)));
          }

 Note that the recursive call happens for a `0` bit prefix only.
 In other cases, no recursive calls happen.
-Also, recursion comes to an end as soon as `rec_lvl` gets too small.
+Also, recursion comes to an end as soon as `rec_lvl` gets too small. `no_of_bits` is the number of unencoded symbol bits – 8 for characters.

 To avoid recursive function calls, we could linearize that function: